 After a wee break at the biv, we continued further through the valley.
-It was starting to be quite clear that climbing Scott or Wilson as a day trip is quite an effort and a fast pace needs to be taken since the start which we didn’t really take.
-Kate decided to go to the bottom of the scree that sits between Scott and Wilson, I gave it a go and reached cca 1700m contour, and then, after realizing that I was on the wrong side of the scree to continue further, I chose to bail.
-I could have found enough power to push through but I just wasn’t enjoying myself, the scree was bloody steep and I was so hot that I thought that I’m gonna dry out there like a slug on an asphalt road.
+It was starting to be quite clear that climbing Scott or Wilson as a day trip is quite an effort, and a fast pace needs to be taken from the start, which we didn’t really take.
+Kate decided to go to the bottom of the scree that sits between Scott and Wilson.
+I gave it a go and reached around the 1700m contour.
+Then, after realizing that I was on the wrong side of the scree to continue further, I chose to bail.
+I could have found enough power to push through, but I just wasn’t enjoying myself.
+The scree was bloody steep, and I was so hot that I thought I was going to dry out there like a slug on an asphalt road.
 So I decided to postpone both peaks to a better day when I feel it more.

-Epic climb though, I really need to make sure that I’ll come back (I always say that I know!).
-We exited the same way as we came in.
-Although I didn’t succeed to reach the tops, the valley impressed me with its wilderness vibes which are quite unusual for a place so close to Christchurch!
+It was an epic climb though, and I really need to make sure that I’ll come back (I always say that I know!).
+We exited the same way we came in.
+Although I didn’t succeed in reaching the tops, the valley impressed me with its wilderness vibes, which are quite unusual for a place so close to Christchurch!